 All three of these provide a VPN that works with Netflix and Hulu.
 Which one you should use is ultimately up to you.
 It’s hard to go wrong when choosing between the top three options.
 It comes down to a matter of personal preference.

 The only thing I warn against is using software from a company or website you have never heard of before.
 A quick Google search should give you a good idea if they are well-known.

 This is the best free VPN for iPhone or Android.
 It is also a Chrome extension so you can use it on your computer.
 Many people use this for Netflix and it comes highly recommended.

 I recommend you only use Wachee for streaming and not for any sensitive transactions such as banking.
 Also, make sure none of your other accounts share the same username and passwords as your Netflix or other streaming profiles.
 Here I explain password security in greater detail in our other article about the topic.

-Your VPN connection can be tracked by your boss and the police.
 Although it can be a great tool for bypassing censorship online.
 Most people however use this kind of secured connection to reach their work’s network.

 While using a VPN is not your saving grace as far as safety and security on the internet, I still recommend one.
 They are one of the multiple layers of security you should surround yourself with.

 You can check out our recommended VPN provider SurfShark here.